 Explore our top suggestions for “things to do” in our favourite National Park

 We’ve asked a few of these seafaring salty-dogs and outdoor-types to share some of their inside knowledge and favourite parts of the Abel Tasman region.

 Nelson Tasman is famous for its sunny settled climate, artisan food & beverage offering and stunning natural landscapes.
 The region is bursting with creativity and atmosphere with over 350 working artists across Nelson Tasman.
 Whether you want to taste the wine of Nelson Tasman, cycle the world class trails or enjoy one of the many fantastic cafes – Nelson Tasman really does have something for everyone.

-Like many parts of the world, the Abel Tasman has its fair share of environmental challenges, but thanks to the work of local community groups and philanthropists, an incredible conservation story is emerging.
+Like many parts of the world, the park has its fair share of environmental challenges, but thanks to the work of local community groups and philanthropists, an incredible conservation story is emerging.
 Groups such as Project Janszoon, the Abel Tasman Birdsong Trust and the Department of Conservation are working hard to restore the Park back to its original biodiversity and the progress so far is very promising.

 “This is the New Zealand we dream of now that we are based in Europe – a perfect Abel Tasman experience.
-Our whole day was full of postcard moments – lying in the sun on the golden sand, swimming in crystal clear pools and walking along pristine New Zealand coastline…finished off with a refreshing local craft beer – awesome!”
+Our whole day was full of postcard moments – lying in the sun on the golden sand, swimming in crystal clear pools and walking along pristine coastline…finished off with a refreshing local craft beer – awesome!”

 “The Abel Tasman National Park is paradise on earth.
 Seriously, it doesn’t get any better than this.
 Take one of the smaller water taxis, it’s by far the best way to see and explore the best bits of the coastline.”